alsjohnstone/prophecise/README.md

 # Prophecise
-A web app that leverages Facebook Prophet to create fast and robust time-series forecasts from your Google Analytics data, all wrapped up in a simple to use user interface.
+A web app that leverages Facebook Prophet to create fast and robust time-series forecasts from your Google Analytics data using a simple UI.

 <br>
 <img src="https://alsjohnstone.com/assets/images/screely-1592742794169.png"/>